BTC – Bitcoin

 This means that, categorically, governments do not accept bitcoin as a transactional currency between an individual and the state.
 For example, you cannot pay your taxes in bitcoins, but must instead convert them to the state currency.

 - Because of this, many governments have been hesitant to take a public stance on bitcoins accept their usage.
-Some critics believe that the currency is merely a bubble.5)Retrieved 15 February 2016 http://www.telegraph.co.uk/finance/currency/10521471/Bitcoin-governments-should-tame-it-not-ban-it.html More specifically, they refuse to recognize bitcoin as a legitimate currency, considering it an “imaginary” currency used to make illegal purchases of guns and prohibited substances.
+Some critics believe that the currency is merely a bubble.5)Retrieved 15 February 2016 http://www.telegraph.co.uk/finance/currency/10521471/Bitcoin-governments-should-tame-it-not-ban-it.html More specifically, they refuse to recognise bitcoin as a legitimate currency, considering it an “imaginary” currency used to make illegal purchases of guns and prohibited substances.

 - Some critics contend that hackers, terrorists, and money launderers all pose a threat to bitcoin.6)Retrieved 15 February 2016 http://www.telegraph.co.uk/finance/currency/10521471/Bitcoin-governments-should-tame-it-not-ban-it.html Further, they assert the odds that the digital currency will fail are high.